ARgorithm/toolkit/docs/docs/tutorials/config.md

 ### STRING

 Parameters with type `STRING` take a single line string input from the user.
-This length of this string can be defined using the `size` property. `size` can store a integer value defining the size or can store the name of an `INT` type parameter so that size is input at runtime. `size` is an optional property, in case it is absent the user can enter a string of any length.
-Below is the schema of `STRING`
+This length of the string can be defined using the `size` property. `size` can store an integer value defining the size or can store the name of an `INT` type parameter so that the size is an input at runtime. `size` is an optional property, in case it is absent the user can enter a string of any length.
+Below is the schema of `STRING`.

 ```json
 "properties": {